 The judgment creditor may be able to apply to the court to seek to take control of the judgment debtor's goods for the purpose of selling those goods to pay the judgment debt.
 This involves instructing an enforcement agent to collect and sell the goods (by entering the judgment debtor's premises).

 Due to the coronavirus pandemic, Regulations are in force as of 25 April 2020 amending the Taking Control of Goods regime by extending time limits for taking control of goods and prohibiting enforcement at domestic premises during the emergency.

-NOTE: Temporary measures have been introduced during the coronavirus pandemic to prevent aggressive creditor action against companies and to encourage consensual discussions between parties.
+NOTE: Temporary measures have been introduced during the coronavirus pandemic to prevent aggressive creditor action against companies and individuals and to encourage consensual discussions between parties.
 Due partly to the pandemic, a Corporate Insolvency and Governance Act has been passed to relieve the burden on businesses during the pandemic.
-Advice should be sought in relation to the Act if considering insolvency proceedings.
+Regulations have also been introduced to give individual debtors some legal protection from creditors for a short period of time (The Debt Respite Scheme Regulations 2020).
+Advice should be sought in relation to the Act and the Regulations if considering insolvency proceedings.